LiamJCates/Programming-Notes/C++/functions.md

 ## Defining Functions
 Functions enable you to divide the content of your application into functional units that can be invoked in a sequence of your choosing.

+A function has three main parts:
+✦ Inputs: The function can receive data through its inputs.
+When you create a function, you can have as many inputs as you want (or even zero, if necessary).
+✦ Processor: The processor is the actions the function takes.
+✦ Output: A function can return something when it has finished processing.

 A function must be declared before it can be used.

 A function declaration or function prototype gives the type of the value returned (if any), the name of the function, and the number and types of the arguments that must be supplied in a call.